runemadsen/rune.js/README.md

 My main goal for the project is to make `rune.js` the best library for making 2D design systems in code.
 Here's a quick overview of what I'm working towards:

 - **Beautiful drawing API**.
 Make it pleasant to draw any type of shape via code.
-Do not require knowledge about SVG.
 - **Vector output**.
 Focus on SVG output, which is a great fit for both print and digital designers.
 - **Scene graph**.
 Make a powerful scene graph that beginners can easily ignore, and advanced users will grow to love.
 - **Chaining syntax**.
-Inspired by jQuery and D3, let people chain away.
+Inspired by jQuery and D3, let people draw shapes by chaining their methods.
 - **Virtual dom**.
 Update the SVG element via [virtual-dom](https://github.com/Matt-Esch/virtual-dom) to optimize for speed.
-- **Polygon math**.
+- **Geometry helpers**.
 Provide native functions to help with complicated geometry calculations like hit testing, polygon diffing, and point-on-curve.
 - **Advanced color support**.
 Make something designers will want to use for generative color designs.
 - **Typography**.
-Take advantage of the native browser webfont support, as well as supporting lower-level access to webfont vectors.
+Take advantage of the native browser webfont support, while supporting lower-level access to webfont vectors.
 - **Plugins** Expand the code base via plugins that can be compiled into the build.
 Keep the core library small.
+- **Beautiful output**.
+Generate SVG elements that are readable.

-`rune.js` is very much inspired by Two.js, and uses [Color.js](https://github.com/harthur/color) for color handling.
+`rune.js` was inspired by the Two.js scene graph, Processing's drawing functions, and Geomerative for geometry and color handling.
+Uses [Color.js](https://github.com/harthur/color) for color support, [virtual-dom](https://github.com/Matt-Esch/virtual-dom) for DOM diffing, and [underscore.js](http://underscorejs.org/).

 ## Why not ...?